marcus-grant/MyBASH/README.md

   - `MACHINE` variable now is exported based off which host OS this is run from
     - This is important for several exports, aliases, & functions that will be different due to host OS type
   - `BASH_CONFIGS_ROOT` variable now gets defined in `bash_profile` to make getting config paths easier
+  - `prompts/` now has all prompt configs including submodules for more complex dynamic prompts

 # OLD VERSION, KEEP WHAT IS USEFUL IN REWRITE DELETE REST